Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

 ==========================

-A very frequent pattern with private code is that it scans plugin directories of some kind, and e.g. uses ``os.listdir``, then considers Python filenames, and then opens a file and does ``exec`` on them.
+A very frequent pattern with private code is that it scans plugin directories of some kind, and for example uses ``os.listdir``, then considers Python filenames, and then opens a file and does ``exec`` on them.
 This approach works for Python code, but for compiled code, you should use this much cleaner approach, that works for pure Python code and is a lot less vulnerable.

 .. code:: python